 - Harassing comments

-- Sustained disruption or derailing of threads, channels, lists, etc.
+- Sustained disruption or derailing of threads, channels, lists, and similar forums

 - Inappropriate sexual content